-Ras el Hanout is an authentic Moroccan spice blend that is rich and aromatic to say the least.
+What is Ras el Hanout?
+It's an authentic Moroccan spice blend that is rich and aromatic to say the least.
 Its name in Arabic translates to top of the shop.
-This means that the quality of the spices that go into this amazing blend are “top notch” for lack of a better term.
+This means that the quality of the spices that go into this amazing blend are "top notch" for lack of a better term.

-According to some of my Middle Eastern friends spices are normally purchased in the market.
+According to my Middle Eastern friends, spices are normally purchased in the market.
 As one would expect everyone has their favorite spice vendor.

 My sisters were recently in Istanbul and sent me some fabulous pictures of their adventures in the market.
 They also bought me some wonderful saffron.
 I was fascinated by how incredibly beautiful and exotic everything looked.
 One of these days...
 Turkey is definitely on my bucket list.

-My recipe for authentic Moroccan spice blend: ras el hanout is a perfect addition to your arsenal of seasonings.
-It is definitely the spice blend to have for any number of tagine dishes whether meat or vegetarian.
+A ras al hanout recipe is definitely the spice blend to have for any number of tagine dishes whether meat or vegetarian.
 Remember that the word tagine is used interchangeably for the cooking vessel as well as the finished dish.
 Use this spice blend also on soups, grilled meats, vegetables, and on special relishes that can be served with couscous.

-For the remaining spices I went on the recommendation of a Moroccan Fulbright student currently attending and teaching at the university where I work.
-One thing he told me is that there are some spices/ingredients which we can’t get here because they are native to Morocco and other Mediterranean regions.
+For the remaining spices I went on the recommendation of a Moroccan Fulbright student.
+One thing he told me is that there are some spices/ingredients which we can't get here because they are native to Morocco and other Mediterranean regions.
 One of these ingredients is chufa, the tuber of a plant that grows in Southern Europe, North Africa, and the island of Madagascar.

 All in all, ras el hanout, is what gives Moroccan food its characteristic flavor.
 Making your own spice blend can be very rewarding Ever since I first made my own chili powder a number of years ago, I've been fascinated with making my own spice blends.

-You can also use this authentic Moroccan spice blend: ras el hanout in marinades, just mix with olive oil and pour over beef or chicken.
+What are the ras al hanout uses?
+Add it to marinades, just mix with olive oil and pour over beef or chicken.
 You can also use it as a dry rub.
 For example, just pat it over a roaster chicken and bake it.
-It’s delicious!
+It's delicious!
 Sprinkle over pita bread for a savory snack as well.
 The possibilities are endless.